stuartfong1/stuartfong1/README.md

 - 👋 Hi, I’m @stuartfong1!
 I am a student in my final year of high school.
 - 👀 I’m interested in ...
 Algorithms, keyboard ergonomics
 - 🌱 I’m currently learning ...
-Graph Theory, Java
+Java
 - 💞️ I’m looking to collaborate on ...
 Anything interesting or exciting
 - 📫 Let's chat!
 You can contact me by email at stuartfong1@gmail.com